Æthelred the Unready: Administration

-Major decisions, such as the election of kings, archbishops and bishops, the adoption of law codes, the approval of charters granting land and the settlement of disputes, were taken by meetings of ecclesiastical and lay magnates at meetings of the witan, and Æthelred often recorded that he was acting after taking counsel with his great men.
+Major decisions, such as the election of kings, archbishops and bishops, the adoption of law codes, the approval of charters granting land and the settlement of disputes, were taken by ecclesiastical and lay magnates at meetings of the witan, and Æthelred often recorded that he was acting after taking counsel with his great men.
 Many charters were drafted by officials of a central writing office which was part of the Æthelred's royal household.
 The office also sent out Æthelred's instructions in writing and by oral messages, accompanied by his seal as proof of authenticity.
 Keynes comments that "one should not underestimate the degree of sophistication in the management of private and official business during Æthelred's reign".
 London became a key administrative, financial and military centre under Æthelred.
 It offered the stoutest resistance of any area to the Vikings and became his main base during the later stages of the war.

 There were several types of reeve, royal officials who carried out local administrative duties, and the most important, the shire-reeve or sheriff, is first recorded in Æthelred's reign.
 The shire-reeve was the king's representative in the shire and his duties included collecting money due to the king, arranging meetings of local courts and organising military forces. Æthelred appears to have tried to prevent the disputes which disrupted Edward's reign by leaving ealdormanry positions vacant and relying more on reeves.
 Out of five ealdormen who died or were removed from office between 978 and 1002 who had grown sons, none were succeeded by their sons (except one later) and no son was given any official position.
 However, Æthelred's manipulation of royal patronage could create tensions among ambitious men seeking the favour of the king.
-For most of his reign ealdormen witnessed charters in order of the dates of their appointment, with the longest serving first: Ælfhere of Mercia was senior from 978 to 983, Æthelwine of East Anglia from 983 to 992, Æthelweard of the Western Provinces from 992 to 998, and Ælfric of Hampshire from 999 to 1009x1012.
+For most of his reign ealdormen witnessed charters in order of the dates of their appointment, with the longest serving first: Ælfhere of Mercia was senior from 978 to 983, Æthelwine of East Anglia from 983 to 992, Æthelweard of the Western Provinces from 992 to 998, and Ælfric of Hampshire from 999 to between 1009 and 1012.
 This means that they are an uncertain guide to who was the most influential.
 From 1009x1012 this pattern was broken: thereafter there was no fixed order apart from Eadric Streona always attesting first even though he was not the longest serving, indicating his rise to dominance.